-Balsamiq is a leading wireframing tool, which has been on the market for over a decade.
+Balsamiq is a leading wireframing and mockup tool, which has been on the market for over a decade.
 The team behind that company consists of over 30 people, working from the US and Europe.
 Today, we are talking to Leon Barnard, lead of the education team, about his role at Balsamiq and his experience with remote work in the last decade.

 "Balsamiq has changed a lot, but also not that much"